Underclass Awards

 This award recognizes an underclassman for their commitment to educational service.
 The Sisters of St. Joseph were instrumental in the founding of The John Carroll School.
 Sister Kathleen was a Sister of St. Joseph for 53 years and worked tirelessly for excellence in Catholic education, serving as the president of Mount St. Joseph Academy, Philadelphia, and nine years on The John Carroll School Board of Trustees and Catholic Mission Committee.

-The Ed Miller Award is given to a student who displays academic achievement in Social Studies and/or World Language and express an interest in pursuing international studies as a career.
+The Ed Miller Memorial Scholarship Award is given to a student who displays academic achievement in Social Studies and/or World Language and express an interest in pursuing international studies as a career.

 Ron Spudis was a member of the Class of 1968, the first graduating class of The John Carroll School.
 Ron enlisted in the U.S. Army after graduation, was deployed to Vietnam, and killed in combat on December 11, 1971.
 As a result of his heroism, he was awarded the Silver Star for Valor, Bronze Star, Air Medal, Purple Heart and Vietnam Gallantry Cross.
 The recipient of the Ronald A. Spudis Award is given to a underclassmen who exemplifies Ron’s characteristics of loyalty, honor, integrity and selflessness.